Skip to main content

 Jurisdiction-mapped AI inventory

-Every AI tool in use mapped against the data classes it touches and the jurisdictions those classes are bound to.
-Tools sorted into compliant, fixable, and out-of-scope per jurisdiction.
+Every AI tool in use mapped against the data classes it touches and the jurisdictions or client commitments that may be relevant.
+Tools sorted into keep, fix, restrict, or remove recommendations for leadership and counsel to review.

 02